GeokTeng/Projects/Hospitalisation_Cost_Project/README.md

     - `MAPE score` 4.76%
     - `R2 score` 1318
     - What this translates to is:
-        - Given a patient information during hospitalisation (found in `sub3col`), it is able to estimate the hospital bill with about ~5% and \\$1.3K off the true bill value.
+        - Given a patient information during hospitalisation (found in `sub3col`), it is able to estimate the hospital bill with about about 5% and SGD1.3K off the true bill value.

 **Limitations**
 1. Did not explore non-linear relationship between hospitalisation bill with other quantitative features: